vbacollective/wasabi/docs/API_REFERENCE.md

 Public Function WebSocketGetMTUInfo(Optional ByVal handle As Long = INVALID_CONN_HANDLE) As String
 ```

-Returns a pipe-delimited summary of the current MTU state.
+Returns a pipe‑delimited summary of the current MTU state.

 ### WebSocketProbeMTU